 - The first three goals are content-oriented.
 In addition, the class has three process-oriented

 - to develop the ability to interpret data sets

 - to develop the ability to understand and explain an ecological process verbally, graphically, and algebraically

 - to develop the ability to relate these three methods of description to one another.

 Dr. Scott Creel, 311-A Lewis Hall (end of the short hallway on the SE corner), Phone: 994-7033 Email: email@example.com

 MW 10:30 -12:00 or by appointment.
 If these hours are not convenient, please talk to me after class to arrange another time and we will figure something out.
-I almost always have time for questions right after class.
+I am happy to answer questions right after class, feel free to catch me then.
 You're also welcome to email questions (but if you email me just before a test, I might not read it in time).

 Elements of Ecology, 9th edition by Smith & Smith is required.
 The text is available as an e-book , loose-leaf and used bound copies at the MSU bookstore.
 Any other reading will will be posted via links to pdf files on this web page.
 Several copies of the textbook are on reserve in the library.

 There are several out-of-class computer exercises.
 One of these uses GenX, the others all use Populus.
 There are links to these programs in the first modules that you will use them (GenX in Evolutionary Ecology, Populus in Population Growth).
 Accessing and using the software will be explained in class.